Dental care plan

 - interceptive, interventive or preventive orthodontic services other than space maintainers (see "Restorative").

-Note: Orthodontic coverage is only available to children under 21 years of age and is limited to a lifetime maximum of $2,500 per person.
+Note: Coverage is for dependent children under age 21 only.
 Your orthodontist may set an overall fee at the beginning of a course of treatment expected to extend beyond a year.
 In this case, the insurer may spread this fee over the entire treatment period and reimburse your expenses periodically over that period.

 F. Implants & Related Services

 Effective August 1, 2013, the cost of implants and all implant related services will be reimbursed based on the alternative treatment option.

 Implant and related services (including mesostructures, periodontal surgery, post surgical services, anesthetic, placement of attachments, crowns, dentures and bridges attached to implants) will be reimbursed based on the least expensive treatment option, such as the cost of a regular bridge or denture.
 Refer to section D. Major (70%) - Dentures and Bridges (same limitations apply).

 The actual cost of the implant and related services will not be covered.

 Reimbursement will be made only once all stages of the implant treatment have been completed and a claim is submitted.